ScalHive/Interview-Tasks/Trainee_level_positions/Scala_Software_Engineer/README.md

 # Trainee Scala Software Engineer

+Our data platform's purpose is to improve consumer experience and communications activity performance, to mitigate risk, drive product innovation and achieve operational excellence.
+You will contribute to the implementation and operation of the platform from data collection through storage and on to processing.
+We seek individual excellence within collaborative teams.
+Culture is very important at Iterable, and we value working alongside driven people who share our values of:

+- Trust
+- Balance
+- Growth Mindset

+We’re happy to elaborate on what these mean to us, and how these values might help foster your growth;personally and professionally.

 ## What will you do:
-- Candidate will work in agile environment
+- Candidate will work in agile environment with experienced engineers
 - Conduct automated testing of the software
-- Deliver high quality solutions in tight timeframes to meet demanding customer requirements
+- Deliver high quality solutions to meet demanding customer requirements
 - Work with the other IT units to gather and understand requirements
 - Contribute to a robust automated test suite to work in a continuous integration continuous deployment environment
 - Become involved in the internal DevOps and Scala guilds, building relationships with other developers and identifying implementing best practices

 ## Requirements:
-- Scala or Java from start up level
+- Scala or Java associate level
 - General programming knowledge

 ## General skills set:
-- Version control systems (Git is mandatory one)
 - Understanding Algorithms and Data Structures
 - Understanding of OO programming concepts
+- Version control systems (Git is mandatory one)
+- Beginning/intermediate level of English

 ## Nice to have: